Distribution of sums involving Dirichlet characters over the $k$-free integers: Discussion of results concerning limiting distributions

 possess a logarithmic limiting distribution.

-More recently, \textcite{ng2025primenumbererrorterms} employed some tools used by \textcite{Meng2017} and improved the main result of \cite{Akbary-Ng-Shahabi2014} (namely, conditions for a function to be $B^2$-almost periodic - see \Cref{distribution-result-Ng} in the next section), weakening some conditions and stating its theorems in a more general form.
+More recently, \citeauthor{ng2025primenumbererrorterms} employed some tools used by \citeauthor{Meng2017} and improved the main result of \cite{Akbary-Ng-Shahabi2014} (namely, conditions for a function to be $B^2$-almost periodic - see \Cref{distribution-result-Ng} in the next section), weakening some conditions and stating its theorems in a more general form.

 We refer to \cite{Akbary-Ng-Shahabi2014} and the references therein for a more complete historical overview on the subject of limiting distributions.